Discipline Stack

 Air Rights and Development Rights Transfer in CRE

-How air rights and transferable development rights enable construction over tracks, highways, and low-FAR buildings — the zoning mechanism behind urban intensification.
+How air rights and transferable development rights enable construction over tracks, highways, and low-FAR buildings.

 Build-to-Suit Development for CRE Tenants

-A build-to-suit is a development project where the developer constructs a property to a specific tenant's specifications, with the lease signed before ground breaks.
+A build-to-suit is a development project where the developer constructs a property to a specific tenant's specifications.

-How building automation systems orchestrate HVAC, lighting, and mechanical systems in commercial buildings — architecture, protocols, and fault detection basics.
+How building automation systems orchestrate HVAC, lighting, and mechanical systems in commercial buildings.

 CERCLA Liability and the Innocent Landowner Defense